FelixLutze/Arcade-Game/README.md

 # Arcade Game

-The goal of the game is to control a figure without colliding with any bugs.
+The goal of the game is to control a character without colliding with any bugs.
 You control the figure with the arrow keys of your keyboard.

+Once the player reaches the water, the game score increases.

-The player will get a reward in points once the water is reached.
-If you get hit 5 times, a game over screen will appear to display the final score.
+If you collide with a bug for the fifth time, a game over screen will appear to display the final score.
 Written in HTML, CSS and JavaScript.

 ## Getting Started

-Try out the live version https://dev.felixlutze.net/arcade-game/
+Try out the live version at https://dev.felixlutze.net/arcade-game/

 You can also play it locally by downloading the project.

 ### Prerequisites

-I recomend a modern Browser like chrome or firefox to run it properly.
+A modern web browser is recommended to support the JavaScript and HTML used in the app.

 ## Demo